Phantasy Quartet: Music

 The music is in the form of a 16th-century fantasy, in an arch form with elements from the sonata form.
 As in Mozart's Oboe Quartet, the oboe has a solo function.
 The duration is given as 15 minutes.

 It has been called "consummately crafted".
 The music grows out of silence and in the end returns to it in symmetry.
-The first theme is a march, marked molto pianissimo, with the cello beginning on the fingerboard of a muted cello, followed by viola, violin and finally the oboe.
+The first theme is a march, marked molto pianissimo, with the cello beginning muted and on the fingerboard, followed by viola, violin and finally the oboe.
 The theme becomes later also the source of themes in a fast section, similar to the development section of the sonata form.
 In the slow middle section, the strings alone introduce a theme in which the oboe joins.
 It is followed, in symmetry, by a recapitulation of the fast section, and then the march.
 The musicologist Eric Roseberry summarises: "If the pastoral slow section echoes the leisurely folkiness of an Englishry that Britten had not yet entirely rejected, the Phantasy as a whole generates a tension and harmonic grittiness which are harbingers of a less complacent outlook."